MarianaSarri/E-commerce/README.md

 # E-commerce

-Mercadinho is a web application developed with Angular for managing products in a small market.
+E-commerce is a web application developed with Angular for managing products in a small market.
 The project allows you to list, edit, insert, and delete products, with a modern and responsive interface.

 ## Features